redstackio/redstack-vault/tools/webhook-site.md

 platforms:
   - Web
 created_at: '2023-10-01T00:00:00Z'
-updated_at: '2025-12-14T03:46:14.668Z'
+updated_at: '2025-12-14T17:32:48.374Z'
 validated: true
 submitted: true
 ---
-# webhook-site
+# Webhook.site

 **Status**: Unverified

 ## Overview

-Webhook.site is a free online service for generating unique URLs to capture and inspect incoming HTTP requests, commonly used in security testing to confirm server-side interactions like SSRF exploits.
+Webhook.site is a free online service for generating temporary HTTP endpoints to capture and inspect incoming requests, commonly used in security testing to verify SSRF, CSRF, or webhook behaviors without setting up local servers.

 ## Description

-It provides temporary endpoints that log all details of requests (headers, body, IP), making it ideal for verifying if a target server (e.g., Lichess) fetches a controlled URL during exploitation.
-No installation needed; works via browser.
+It provides a unique URL upon page load, allowing real-time viewing of request headers, body, and metadata.
+Ideal for confirming if a target server makes outbound requests during exploits like SSRF in Lichess API testing.
+No installation needed; browser-based.

 ## Features

-- Feature 1: Instant unique URL generation
+- Feature 1: Instant unique URL generation for request capture
-- Feature 2: Real-time request logging with full headers/payload
+- Feature 2: Real-time dashboard for headers, JSON, and raw data inspection
-- Feature 3: Export logs for analysis; supports GET/POST
+- Feature 3: Export logs and one-time or multi-use modes

 ## Installation